Common (Vombatus Ursinus)

 Northern hairy-nosed wombat (Lasiorhinus krefftii)

-They’re the world’s largest burrowing mammal.
+They’re one of the largest burrowing mammals in the world.
 They normally waddle but can run 40km/h.
 Best of all, they have cube-shaped poo.
 Introducing… the wombat!

 Wombats, the koala’s closest living relative, are only found in Australia.
 They’re marsupials with brown, tan or grey fur.
 From their stubby tail to their large skull, they can measure 1.3m long and weigh 36kg.